 A century on from his birth, what does ‘Nelson Mandela’ mean today, in a world where inequality and injustice are still rife?
 Nelson Mandela: The Official Exhibition asks these difficult questions and examines his legacy.
 Mandela’s values and commitment to making the world a better place are just as vital now as they were during his lifetime.
 This is a story we can all learn from and be inspired by.

-Our international tour has visited Berlin, London, New Mexico, Oregon, Texas, and now St. Louis.
+Our international tour has visited Berlin, London, New Mexico, Oregon, Texas, Missouri, Dearborn, Michigan and now Grand Rapids, MI.

 Think for a minute